 The RecPro Vertiyak RV Kayak Rack mounts on the hitch of your motorhome or trailer.

-It can carry two kayaks and up to 150 lbs and has holes for three different mounting heights.
+It can carry two kayaks and up to 150 pounds and has holes for three different mounting heights.
 The rack includes pool noodles for cushion, an anti-rattle device, and ratchet straps to hold it securely in place.

 - For kayaks and paddleboards up to 12 ft in length

 - Made in America Main beam and upper section: 14-gauge steel,...

 - Mounts to a 2” hitch receiver (frame-welded receiver...

 YakUps, an RV-specific brand, manufactures vertical kayak racks.
 It’s hard to find other kayak rack brands made specifically for RVs and vertical mounting.

 YakUps has several models for different needs, and we’ll cover them below.
 All YakUps models will fit your specific RV and arrive fully assembled.

 The 2KR37W, a narrow and heavy-duty kayak rack, can support two kayaks, surfboards, or paddleboards up to 32 inches wide.